 Measurement, estimation, and practical reference values

 In practice, friction is rarely measured directly.
 Simple holding and slip tests are common, from which permissible gripping loads or splitting conditions can be derived.
 Typical friction values for steel on concrete or natural stone vary significantly with roughness and moisture.
 Dry, rough contacts generally provide higher values than wet or dusty surfaces.
 For on-site decisions, a conservative estimate is sensible and should be combined with safety margins.
+As a quick method, inclined-plane or pull-off tests with known normal forces provide indicative µ values that reflect local conditions.

 Simple field checks